mesonbuild/meson/docs/markdown/Cross-compilation.md

 needs_exe_wrapper = true
 ```

-The last bit is the definition of host and target machines.
-Every
+The last bit is the definition of build, host, and target machines.
-cross build definition must have one or both of them.
-If it had
+Every cross build definition must have one or both of host and target.
-neither, the build would not be a cross build but a native build.
-You
+If it had neither, the build would not be a cross build but a native
-do not need to define the build machine, as all necessary information
+build.
+You do not need to define the build machine, as all necessary
-about it is extracted automatically.
-The definitions for host and
+information about it is extracted automatically.
+But you may specify
+if you prefer to skip such environment inspection for some reason.
+The
-target machines look the same.
-Here is a sample for host machine.
+definitions for all three machines look the same.
+Here is a sample for
+host machine.

 ```ini
 [host_machine]